 “I put up a higher toilet because she was struggling even with the grab bars.
 We did a lot more task lighting,” she says.
 “One of the best things I ever did was buy her an Alexa because we have smart plug-ins.
 She can turn things on and off at will.”

-Get a medical alert device.
+Get a medical alert system.
 Salamon tells her patients that their best insurance may be to get a medical alert device that they can wear on their wrist or around their neck.

 Don't be afraid of scare tactics.
 If other approaches aren’t working, Salamon isn’t afraid of using scare tactics with her patients, who range in age from 65 to 104.